liqotech/liqo/docs/advanced/peering/inter-cluster-network.md

 map[addresses:[172.19.0.9] port:32701 protocol:UDP]
 ```

-#### Gateway Client
+#### Creation of a gateway client

-Now, in the cluster that will connect to the service and act as a client, you need to apply the **GatewayClient** resource:
+The other cluster will need to connect to the gateway server and act as a client.
+To configure the client, you need to apply the GatewayClient resource, containing the IP address and port where the `GatewayServer` is reachable and all the parameters required for the connection to the server:

 ```yaml
 apiVersion: networking.liqo.io/v1beta1